CapellaSystems/documents.capellasystems.net/docs/Cambria FTC/04-Tutorials/Color Space Coversion/index.md

 ![Screenshot](03_screenshot.png)

 The filter can be added as a source or target filter.
-However, this is more efficient and accurate as a source filter.
+However, this is more efficient and accurate as a source filter..

 Then, select proper Color Primaries, Transfer Coefficients and Matrix Coefficients in Video Settings in the Encoding Tab of the Preset Editor Window: